 We at The Red Room are simply delighted to present Argentine electroacoustic composer Beatriz Ferreyra, who will be playing a selection of pieces through the Red Room’s multi-channel system.
 Devoted Red Room fans may remember hearing a diffusion of her “L’Orvietan” at our Diffusion: GRM concert at 2640 in November.
-Her able local foil is trusty mind expander Twig Harper, who will bring his shamanic touch to an evening of entrancing electronic sound NOT TO BE MISSED.
+Beatriz will be playing two sets, the first preceded by a multi-channel piece (not performed live but no less a thrill to hear) by Red Room stalwart Jeff Carey and the second by trusty mind expander Twig Harper, who will bring his shamanic touch to an evening of entrancing electronic sound NOT TO BE MISSED.

 Beatriz Ferreyra was born in Cordoba, Argentina in 1937, beginning her musical career studying piano in Buenos Aires.
 Following her move to Paris in the early ’60s, she studied music theory with Nadia Boulanger, began the study of electronic music with Edgardo Canton and later composition with Earle Brown and György Ligeti at the famed Darmstadt summer school.